junxit/us-congress-bills-115/derived/amendments.md

 ### 26 U.S.C. § 933

-> by striking “as a deduction from his gross income any deductions (other than the deduction under section 151, relating to personal exemptions)” in paragraph (1) and inserting “any deduction from gross income”; and
+> by striking “as a deduction from his gross income any deductions (other than the deduction under section 151, relating to personal exemptions)” in paragraph (1) and inserting “any deduction from gross income”, and

 | | |
 |---|---|